Don’t see your question, contact us.

 Why aren’t some data shown?

-To protect the privacy of those living with diagnosed HIV, AIDSVu does not display data where the number of people living with diagnosed HIV is less than five and/or the number of people in the area is less than 100 for states/counties and less than 500 for ZIP Codes/census tracts.
+To protect the privacy of those living with diagnosed HIV, AIDSVu does not display data where the number of people living with diagnosed HIV is less than five and/or the number of people in the area is less than 100 for states/counties and less than 500 for ZIP Codes.

 Why do the maps look different compared to last year?

 The state- and county-level HIV surveillance data on AIDSVu are obtained from the CDC.
 Each state provides their HIV surveillance data to the CDC, and indicates, through a data re-release agreement, if they want their data to be released to the public, and if so, the criteria that must be met in order for the CDC to release their data publicly (i.e., the data suppression threshold).
 For example, a state may not allow the CDC to release their data to the public if a county within the state (or the whole state at the state-level) has a total population less than a specific threshold (50,000, 500,000, etc.).
-Data re-release agreements between the states and CDC were updated this year.
-Several states requested changes in the data suppression thresholds in their data re-release agreements, which is why the maps and the data look different from last year.
+Data re-release agreements between the states and CDC are updated annually.
+Sometimes states request changes in the data suppression thresholds in their data re-release agreements, which is why the maps and the data may look different from last year.

 What is the difference between data not shown, data not released to AIDSVu, and no cases reported?

-The lighter grey denotes zero cases reported.
+The white denotes zero cases reported.
 This means there were zero people either living with HIV or newly diagnosed with HIV reported to the CDC.

 The darker grey denotes data not released to AIDSVu.
 This means the state has chosen to not allow the CDC to release their data to the public if a county within the state (or the whole state at the state-level) has a total population less than a specific threshold (50,000, 500,000, etc).
 Each state fills out a data re-release agreement with the CDC where they indicate what level of suppression they would like applied to their state.